smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 #### Fields

 - **Script name**: The name of the Script that was executed at each date and time.
-- **Replay job user name**: The name of the IBM i User ID that was specified to run the script.
+- **Device selection mode**: The symbolic mode abbreviation documented on the display records which virtual device select mode was used.
+Modes 1 - 4 can be used individually, but there is an Operator Replay Configuration option that supports either mode 3 or 4, depending on the virtual device configuration options recorded in the User Management function (LSAM menu 4, option 1).
+**IP address selected**: Records the IP address used by the Script driver program as it requested a virtual workstation device.
+For modes 2 through 4, this IP address is registered in the User Management master file, which file is then consulted by the SMA Telnet Exit program in order to select the desired virtual workstation device.
+- **Designated virtual display**: Reports the virual workstation device used, if that information is made available via the device selection mode or by the Script Step execution of the SMAJOBDTL command.
 - **Replay job return code**: The code returned by the script control job.
 The interpretation of the code appears to the right of the code in pink text.
 - **OPRLOGF10 data member name**: For technical support use, this is the name of the data member that was added to the script log file OPRLOGF10, in which the actual script logging data was stored.
 The member name is comprised of an initial letter "O" followed by digits 2 through 10 of the SAM job name (if OpCon executed the job in normal mode "O") or all 6 digits of the IBM i controlling job (if the job was executed in the debug mode "A").
+- **Log entry date/time**: From the IBM i system time stamp at the moment when the log record was first registered.
+(It can be updated later during the Script job initiation process.)

+##### Table of IBM i Job IDs
+The Script Driver job ID will always be known.
+The Vritual Workstation job ID will be displayed if it was recorded during the Script job execution either by the device selection mode or by the Script Step execution of the SMAJOBDTL command.

+The job entry date and time components of the Job ID information are reserved for implementation in the next pending IBM i Agent release.

+- **Job name**: IBM i Job ID component identifying the Job Name
+- **Job user**: IBM i Job ID component identifying the Job User
+- **Job number**: IBM i Job ID component identifying the Job Number
-- **Job date**: The date when this Script was executed.
+- **Job date**: The date when the Script driver job entered a job queue
-- **Job time**: The time when this Script was executed.
+- **Job time**: The time when the Script driver job entered a job queue
-- **IBM i control job name**: The name of the IBM i job that controlled the script execution.
-- **IBM i control job user**: The name of the IBM i user that controlled the script execution.
-- **IBM i control job number**: The number of the IBM i job that controlled the script execution (NOT the number of the script's emulated job).

 #### Functions

 - **F3=Exit**: Quits the list of log files and returns to the menu.
+- **F7=VrtDevJob**: Only when the virtual workstation device ID is recorded, this function key is displayed to provide access to the IBM i Work with Job menu for the virtual workstation job.
 - **F8=RpyUsrJob**: (view Replay User Jobs) To view all the jobs that have been run by the specified replay script user, type 8 next to the selected script name and date/time.
-Press <**Enter**> to proceed to a list of jobs that were run with this user name.
-This option is useful for locating the printed output of the actual emulated interactive job that was executed by the script.
-Since it is not easily possible to identify the actual emulated job number while a script is running, the log entry does not contain this information.
+Press **Enter** to proceed to a list of jobs that were run with this user name.
+This option is useful for locating the printed output of the actual virtual workstation job that was executed by the script.
+Since it is not easily possible to identify the actual emulated job number while a script is running, the log entry does not always contain this information.
 The user name used for the job is known, so a list of all jobs associated with this user provides a limited list of jobs that may be reviewed.
 - **F9=WRKJOB**: (Work with Job) To view any information remaining in the system about the job that controlled execution of the replay script, type 9 next to the selected script name and date/time.
 Press <**Enter**> to proceed to the IBM i Work with Job menu.
 This option can be used to find a job log from the job that controlled script execution, in case any problems require research.
 This is NOT the actual script emulation job, but the job that launched the operator emulation script.
 - **F10=Log detail**: View the actual log content to see the recorded system output and the automated script input.
 - **F12=Cancel**: Quits the list of log files and return to the menu.